landaire/bio-172-notes/Bio Review.md

 - Hyphae or Mycelia
 - Sporocarp
 - Mycorrhizal fungi
+- Flagellated zoospores

+Asexual reproduction:

+- Germination, Mycelium, Spore-producing structures, spores, repeat

+Sexual reproduction:

+Heterokaryotic stage, Karyogamy, Zygote, Meiosis, Spore-producing structures, spores, germination

+Processes:

+- Haploid (n) will be where stuff splits off in two
+- Diploid (2n) will be where there's one line
+- Meiosis is where the egg thing splits apart looking like it's about to release the kraken, fertilization is where the egg is in the thing and changes colors

+Seed plants:

+- Microspores
+	- Pollen grain = microgametophyte + pollen wall
+- Megaspores
+	- Ovule = megasporangia + megaspore + integument

 ### Animals

+- Metazoa (all animals)
 - Porifera (sponges):
 	- Lack of specialized tissues
 	- Asymmetric